SublimeText/LaTeXTools/README.markdown

 4. In the Command field enter `<full_path_to_LyTeXTools_Package>/sublsync`.
 5. In the Arguments field enter `~/.sublatex.txt "%file" %line "/usr/local/bin/"`. <br>Optionally, replace:<br>
 	a.
 The `~/.sublatex.txt` default with whatever setting you have overriden it with (per instructions above).<br>
 	b. `"/usr/local/bin/"` with the full path to the [subl](http://www.sublimetext.com/docs/2/osx_command_line.html) binary, which launches Sublime Text from the command line.
-Remember to enclose it in quotation marks if your path includes spaces!
+Remember to enclose the path in quotation marks if it includes spaces!

 ### Path considerations